 Pectus Excavatum Correction Failure

 Just like in any other type of treatment, there is a chance that the Magnetic procedure won’t fix the concave chest deformity.
-If this is the case, your kid can always choose another, more promising type of treatment.
+If this is the case, your kid can always choose another, more promising treatment.

 Still an Experimental Treatment